 As we age, our bodies become less efficient at shedding outer layers of dead skin cells which can make our skin look dry and dull.
-Exfoliating this outer layer stimulates the sweat and oil glands, providing moisture to the skin surface leaving it fresh, vibrant and free of breakouts.
+Exfoliating dead skin stimulates the sweat and oil glands.
+This provides moisture to the skin surface, leaving it fresh, vibrant and free of breakouts.

 Absorption of nutrients and oxygen

-Regular dry brushing removes debris from your skin which increases the absorption of oxygen and other nutrients into your body.
+Removing debris from your skin surface increases the absorption of oxygen and other nutrients into your body.

 Strengthens your immune system

 Increased circulation boosts white blood cell production and antibodies to strengthen your immune system.

 Release fatty deposits (cellulite) under your skin's surface

 Brushing problem areas can help to minimise and eliminate annoying fatty deposits, so give those areas an extra brush!